CURENT/agvis/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

-    Want to jump right into AGVis?
-Go to the :ref:`tutorial`.
-It contains instructions for setting up AGVis and will take you through command-line interface to run a simple visualization.
+    New to AGVis?
+Getting started contains instructions for setting up AGVis and will take you through command-line interface to run a simple visualization.